wpswings/subscriptions-for-woocommerce/README.txt

 9. Payment method
 10. PayPal Payment Gateway
 11. Keys Validation
+12. Subscription Renewal

 == Changelog ==

+= 1.6.5 - Released on 03 May 2024 =
+* New : Latest WP(6.5.2) and WC(8.8.3) compatibility
+* Enhancement : Renewal information bifurcation on the cart and checkout page
+* Fix : Refund of renewal order through stripe payment gateway

 = 1.6.4 - Released on 03 April 2024 =